-I read this question, from Abraham Piper, and answer, from Paul Tripp, on the Desiring God blog.
+I read this question and answer, from Paul Tripp on the Desiring God blog.
 For those of you not familiar with Paul, he's the president of Paul Tripp Ministries, whose purpose is "to place the truths of the Gospel—the person and work of Jesus Christ—in the middle of the messy and confusing situations and relationships in which every person lives."
 He's also on the pastoral staff of Tenth Presbyterian Church in Philadelphia and is a professor at the Redeemer Seminary in Dallas, Texas.

 You've said that we deny the gospel when we use guilt, threats, or manipulation to motivate good behavior.
 How is that different from the ways God motivates us?

-(The following is Paul's answer edited and slightly abridged.
-Listen to the audio for his complete answer.)
+(The following is Paul's answer, edited and slightly abridged.)

 God's warnings and encouragements are not just tools to manipulate my behavior, because it's clear that God is not satisfied with that.
 I think that what he is after is my heart.